Service Delivery Changes At a Glance

-All public engagement meetings will be conducted virtually or through other electronic means.
-An exception may be made for certain activities conducted outdoors and in compliance with personal protections, physical distancing, and capacity guidelines set forth by MDHHS.
+Public engagement meetings may be conducted virtually or in-person.
+We're committed to offering safe and comfortable engagement opportunities.
+We'll stay in compliance with personal protections, physical distancing, and capacity guidelines set forth by MDHHS.

-Interior inspections for code enforcement, permits, rental certification, water services, sewer maintenance, housing rehabilitation and lead remediation projects will continue.
-This is providing that work can be done in a manner compliant with personal protective, physical distancing and capacity requirements.
+We continue to provide Interior inspections for code enforcement, permits, rental certification, water services, sewer maintenance, housing rehabilitation and lead remediation projects.
+To ensure your safety and our staff's safety, we will perform these services providing that work can be done in a safe manner.

 - Departments providing such in-home services shall develop protocols for pre-screening homes or businesses for COVID risk.